jlevy/og-equity-compensation/README.md

 ### Tax comparison table

-This table is a summary of the differences in taxation just discussed.
+This table is a summary of the differences in taxation on types of equity compensation.

 |                   | Restricted stock awards                                                                                                                    | ISOs                                                                                                                                             | NSOs                                                                                                             | RSUs                                                                                                                         |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------- |